lucasrosate/sort-types/README.md

-This displays how sort algorithms
+This displays how sort algorithms are organized.